 By Silke Koltrowitz

-Its shares, up less than 3% so far this year, were indicated to open 0.9% higher in a lower market.
+Shares in the group, down 2% so far this year, were indicated to open 2.4% higher on the Swiss market.

 Volumes in the group’s chocolate business grew 9.6%, while its gourmet unit saw a stronger recovery from the pandemic, with volumes rising 33.8%, the chocolate maker said.